jrsouza95/drf-cpfcnpj-validator/README.md

 #### Translations:

-This plugin translates messages from your LANGUAGE_CODE parameter, located in settings.py.
+This plugin translate the messages from your LANGUAGE_CODE, located in settings.py.

-* **Translations available:**
+* **Avaliable translations:**

   - en-US